 - Logitech G603 cordless gaming mouse

-My desktop is setup to triple boot Linux, Windows 10 and OS X. I love to switch up my OS when things get a little stale.
+My desktop is setup to dual boot Linux and Windows 10.
+I love to switch up my OS when things get a little stale.
 Windows has come a long way in the development world with WSL 2 and Docker.
-Linux is my primary daily driver.
-I really like Arch but it falls short with all the video conferencing apps that I have to use for work.
-Lately Pop OS has been a great daily distro.
-Everything seems to work perfectly out of the box.

 - Microsoft VS Code